Cantera/cantera-website/pages/tutorials/yaml/yaml-format.rst

 pressure, or a density, for example.
 If these are entered without specifying the units, the default units (set by the ``units`` directive) will be used.
-However, it is also possible to specify the units for each individual dimensional quantity (unless stated otherwise).
+However, it is also possible to specify the units for each individual dimensional quantity, unless stated otherwise.
 All that is required is to write the units after the value, separated by a space:

 .. code:: yaml